Current Regulatory Agency Recommendations Regarding Cytokine Storms

 TNF-α, IFN-γ, and IL-17A from ‘Antibody X’ treated PBMCs.

 In the competitive field of developing immune-modulatory therapeutics, or any antibody-based therapeutic for that matter, ensuring the molecule does not elicit a cytokine storm in first in-human trials is critical.
-In addition, with the growth of companies specializing in biosimilars, as well as new technologies, such as bispecific (BiTE) or mulitmeric antibodies, obtaining cytokine data using cytokine bead arrays are just are just as important in providing pre-clinical data before in-human trials.
+In addition, with the growth of companies specializing in biosimilars, as well as new technologies, such as bispecific (BiTE) or mulitmeric antibodies, obtaining cytokine data via multiplexed cytokine quantitation is just as important in providing pre-clinical data before in-human trials.
 Accordingly, the financial and, more importantly, patient health setbacks can have serious implications.
-With iQ Biosciences’ expertise in cytokine profiling to assess the expression of a variety of cytokines, drug developers can use our predictive human cytokine array to help assess the direction of their potential therapeutics and research programs.
+With iQ Biosciences’ expertise in cytokine profiling to assess the expression of a variety of cytokines, drug developers can use our predictive human cytokine data to help assess the direction of their potential therapeutics and research programs.

 How can iQ Biosciences help achieve your goals the smarter way?